microsoft/ivy/doc/install.md

 <a name="linuxnotes"></a> Installation from source on Linux
 ===========================================================

-This describes the steps need to install IVy from the Github repository on Linux.
-The specific commands given apply to Ubuntu Linux version 18.04.
+This describes the steps need to install IVy on Ubuntu 18.04.
+This may also work on other Debian-based distributions.

 ### Prerequisites

-#### Python 2.7

-Get it from [here](https://www.python.org/downloads) or as part of your Linux distribution.
-On Ubuntu, do this:

-    sudo apt-get install python

-You should make sure to get the `pip` utility.
-This is standard on python versions from 2.7.9.
-If `which pip` doesn't produce any result, do this:

-    sudo apt-get install python-pip

-#### GCC

-You need to have a C++ compiler installed.
-If you don't already have one, do this:

-    sudo apt-get install g++

-#### Python packages

-Install the python packages `ply`, `pygraphviz` and `tarjan`.
-On Ubuntu, install them like this:

-    $ sudo apt-get install python-ply python-pygraphviz
-    $ pip install tarjan

-To use the IVy command line tools only, there is no need to install `python-pygraphviz`.

-#### Tcl/Tk/Tix

-To use the Tk-based user interface, you need to install the python package tk, and the tix widget set.
-On Ubuntu, install them like
-this:

-    $ sudo apt-get install python-tk tix
+    $ sudo apt-get install python python-pip g++ cmake python-ply python-pygraphviz git python-tk tix

-This step is not necessary if using the IVy command line tools only.

-### Install git

-If `which git` doesn't show anything, install git:

-    $ sudo apt-get install git

 ### Install IVy